Wilfred/wilfred.github.com/_posts/2016-09-25-searching-a-million-lines-of-lisp.markdown

 moves point to the end of the expression read, and you can use `scan-sexps` to find the start of the expression.

+## Analysing

 ## Performance

-After about a week of figuring out how to parse code, I realised that Emacs has a **ton** of elisp.
-My current instance has 750 KLOC loaded, and since Emacs lazily loads files, that's only the subset of functionality that I use!
+It turns out that Emacs has a **ton** of elisp.
+My current instance has loaded *three quarters of a million lines of code*.
+Emacs actually lazily loads files, so that's only the functionality that I use!

-I wanted to parse everything in the current Emacs instance, just like Smalltalk.
-With ~800 files on my `load-path`, my 10 second parser wouldn't cut it.

-To write fast elisp, you need to do as little as possible.
-I refactored my parsing to only calculate positions when the current form might contain a match for the current search.
+So, uh, a little optimisation was needed.
+I wrote a benchmark script and learnt how to make elisp fast.

+refs.el needs to know where it found matches, so users can jump to the file at the right position.
+However, if a form doesn't contain any matches, we don't need to do this expensive calculation.

-How do we know a form might match?
-Emacs has a little-known variable called `read-with-symbol-positions` that will report all the symbols read during parsing.
+It turns out we can do even better.
+Emacs has a little-known variable called `read-with-symbol-positions` that will report all the symbols read when parsing a form.
 If we're looking for function calls to `some-func`, and there's no reference to the symbol `some-func`, we can skip that form entirely.

-This brought parsing down to <1 second per file, and I wrote a proper benchmark script.
-I then managed to get another 3-4x speedup with careful profiling.

-C functions are fast, elisp functions are slow.
-So much for CS algorithms: `assoc` with alists was faster than hash maps. `save-excursion` is expensive, so we just create temporary buffers and dirty them.
+When you have unavoidable calculations, you need to use C functions wherever possible.
+So much for CS algorithms: `assoc` with small alists was faster than building a hash map with elisp.

-Finally, we give the user feedback on progress, so they know Emacs hasn't hung.
+Elisp provides various ways to avoid changing the state of the current buffer, particularly `save-excursion` and `with-current-buffer`.
+This bookkeeping is expensive, and refs.el just creates its own temporary buffers and dirties them.

+Finally, we do the traditional software performance cheat: we show a progress bar.

 ## Display

 We have something that works, and we can search in under 10 seconds.
 How do we display results?

-I experimented with color, and with underlines, but it quickly became noisy.
+I experimented with colour, and with underlines, but it quickly became noisy.

 The best way to answer UI questions in Emacs is to ask 'what would